The World’s Best All-Inclusive Resorts on the Beach

 Truth be told, there’s no bad room at Lizard Island: the 40 villas and suites that comprise Australia's northernmost island resort are tucked away on the beach or hillsides, meaning guests can go an entire day without seeing another soul.
 What's more, because the isle is located on a remote swath of the Great Barrier Reef (one that hasn’t been hard-hit by devastating coral bleaching), you’ll see some of the world’s best aquatic life during guided snorkeling and diving tours to nearby coves or fishing the outer reefs.
 That is, if you ever manage to leave land.
-The island has 24 private beaches, so even if you stayed a week, you’d have to sink your toes into three a day to see them all.
+The island has 24 private beaches, so even if you stayed a week, you’d have to sink your toes into over three a day to see them all.

 Petit St. Vincent, Grenadines